Tai Chi for Healers

 -

-ou will be introduced to:
+In my lineage, you will be introduced to:

 the Dan Tian system as understood within the lineage;